This privacy notice tells you about what information we collect about you, how we use that information and who we share it with.

 What is our lawful basis to obtain and use your personal information?

-To enable us to provide services to you, we need to collect your data and it may be necessary for us to share your personal information with others.
+To enable us to provide services to you, we need to collect your data.
+It may also be necessary for us to share your personal information with others.

 To do so we will use the following legal basis for obtaining and sharing your information: